Germany vows more inclusion for Sinti, Roma during EU presidency | DW | 08.08.2020

-Improving the lives of Europe's Sinti and Roma people will be one of Germany's "central topics" during its European Union presidency, Germany's Minister of State for Europe Michael Roth said in an interview with French news agency AFP.
+Improving the lives of Europe's Sinti and Roma people will be one of Germany's "central topics" during its European Union presidency, Germany's Europe Minister Michael Roth said in an interview with French news agency AFP.

 Nearly 10 years ago, the European Union Commission presented an initial strategy to better integrate with the approximately 6 million Sinti and Roma living in the EU.